sneha-github96/sneha-github96/README.md

 <h3 align="center"> <a href="https://twitter.com/amrithaasneha">Twitter</a> | <a href="https://www.linkedin.com/in/sneha-sridharan/">LinkedIn</a> | <a href="https://thetechwritersjournal.medium.com/">Medium</a> | <a href="https://letters4sneha.gitbook.io/sneha-sridharan/">Portfolio</a></h3>

-I'm a Technical Writer passionate about making the web accessible to everyone.
+I'm a Technical Writer passionate about making the web accessible to everyone, currently working at [Oracle](https://www.oracle.com/in/).
 I enjoy breaking down complex technical concepts into simple, easy-to-understand digital stories, thereby helping people achieve what they intend to do.

 I love learning, and sharing my knowledge with others.